For business owners and seasoned travelers who want to enjoy the comfort and luxury of business travels.

 Because it’s a hybrid credit–charge card, there’s no APR on purchases or balance transfer.
 This means you must pay your statement balance in full each month.
 If you need more time to pay off your balances, look into American Express’s Pay Over Time, a feature that allows you to pay for specific purchases over time with interest.

 This card is designed for large spenders, requiring a high spending ceiling to reach the welcome offer’s requirements.
-To earn 75,000 membership rewards points, you must spend $20,000 on purchases in the first 3 months after opening your account.
+To earn 50,000 membership rewards points, you must spend $10,000 on purchases in the first 3 months after opening your account.
+You’ll earn another 25,000 points when you spent an additional $10,000 on qualifying purchases within the same period.
 Redeem your points on travel purchases, statement credit or shopping.

 For more ways to earn membership points, pay for flights and prepay for hotels through American Express Travel.
 Doing so will earn you 5x points for every $1 spent.

 If you spend more than $5,000 on a single eligible purchase, you get 1.5x membership points per dollar — up to 1 million points per year.
 On all other purchases, you earn 1x membership points.

 After you spend $10,000 on purchases in the first 3 months your account is open, you’ll earn 50,000 membership points.
 When you spend another $10,000 in the same period, you’ll earn another 25,000 points.

 American Express Global Lounge Collection.

 Access more than 1,200 airport lounges across 130 countries — including the Centurion Lounge and International American Express lounges — and to Delta Sky Club when flying Delta.
 You’ll also get access to Priority Pass Select lounges, Airspace lounges and Escape lounges after you enroll.